Page Contents

 The NHB is now changing the restriction and implementing appropriate control and oversight of the loans made under the subvention plan.

-What is Impact on Real Estate Prices with the Restriction on Subvention Schemes?
+What is the Impact on Real Estate Prices with the Restriction on Subvention Schemes?

 In the beginning, there will be a significant decline in the sales of properties due to a drop in demand, if we were to consider the short-term impacts of the discontinuation of subvention programmes.